API Reference · v1

 }

-Lookup game by NBA ID
+Lookup game by league ID

-GET /v1/nba/games/by-nba-id/:nbaGameId Auth required
+GET /v1/:sport/games/by-league-id/:leagueGameId Auth required

 Path parameters